adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/accordion/v1/accordion/README.md

 ## Features

-* Allows addition of accordion item components of varying resource type.
+* Allows addition of accordion items of varying resource type.
 * Allowed components can be configured through policy configuration.
-* Navigate the accordion items by expanding/collapsing the items.
+* Toggle accordion panels from accordion header controls.
+* Ability to force a single panel to be displayed.
+* Items expanded by default are configurable.
+* Item header HTML element is configurable (`h2` - `h6`).
 * Editing features for accordion items (adding, removing, editing, re-ordering).

 ### Use Object
 The Accordion component uses the `com.adobe.cq.wcm.core.components.models.Accordion` Sling model as its Use-object.

 ### Component Policy Configuration Properties
+The following configuration properties are used:

+1. `./allowedHeadingElements` - the heading elements (`h2` - `h6`) that are allowed to be selected in the edit dialog.
+2. `./headingElement` - the default heading element (`h2` - `h6`) to use for the accordion headers.

-The component policy dialog allows definition of allowed components for the Accordion.
+It is also possible to define the allowed components for the Accordion.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Accordion component and are expected to be available as `Resource` properties:

+1. `./singleExpansion` - `true` if one panel should be forced to be expanded at a time, `false` otherwise.
-1. `./expandedItem` - defines the name of the item that is expanded by default.
+1. `./expandedItems` - defines the names of the items that are expanded by default.
-2. `./headingType` - defines the heading type to use for the accordion item's labels (H2-H6).
+2. `./headingElement` - defines the heading type to use for the accordion headers (`h2` - `h6`).

 The edit dialog also allows editing of Accordion items (adding, removing, naming, re-ordering).